mmathur16/Web-Project/README.md

 # Web-Project
-Web page for obtaining professors  data for their semesters subjects
+Web page for teachers semester portal with an excel file output